10 Effective Employee Retention Strategies Every Company Needs

 Looking for retention ideas?
 HR pros can encourage management to prioritize a healthy work-life balance with work-from-home or remote work opportunities and flexible schedules.
 What about making the last Friday of every month a wellness day?
 Promoting a healthy workplace culture is hard work, but it is a worthwhile investment.

 Employee engagement measures an employee’s dedication and enthusiasm for the work they do.
-Engaged employees are happy employees; they’re satisfied with their work, they believe their employer has their best interests at heart, they feel safe and comfortable in their work environment, and they identify with the company’s values.
+Engaged employees are satisfied with their work and believe their employer has their best interests at heart.
+In turn, this makes employees much more productive, efficient and committed to the company.

-Seek out employee feedback through surveys, town halls, or one-on-one meetings.
+Seek out employee feedback through surveys, town halls or one-on-one meetings.
 Ask your team if they’re happy in their role or what they’d like to see done differently.
 Employees want to feel like they’re an important part of the organization.
 Engaging them directly and incorporating their feedback is essential to keeping them engaged.

 Learn more about the essential role of HR in employee engagement.